rickypin/capmaster/README.md

 See **[AI Plugin Extension Guide](docs/AI_PLUGIN_EXTENSION_GUIDE.md)** for quick reference on:

-- Adding new top-level plugins (like analyze, match, filter, clean)
+- Adding new top-level plugins (like analyze, match, compare, preprocess, clean)
 - Adding new analysis modules for the analyze plugin
 - tshark command patterns and post-processing techniques
 - Code templates, testing, and validation